evert/evert.github.com/_posts/2020/2020-01-02-h2-parallelism.md

 virtually any standard.
 [JSON:API][2], [HAL][3] and [Atom][4] all have
 this notion.

-Most full-featured JSON:API client implementation will ship with some kind of 'entity store', allowing it to keep track of which entities it received, effectively maintaining its own HTTP Cache.
+If you look at most full-featured JSON:API client implementations, you will usually see that these clients often ship with some kind of 'entity store', allowing it to keep track of which entities it received, effectively maintaining an equivalent of a HTTP cache.

 Another issue is that for some of these systems, is that it's typically harder for clients to just request the data they need.
 Since they are often